accrescent/accrescent/README.md

 ## About

-Accrescent is a private and secure Android app store built with modern features in mind.
+Accroissant is a private and secure Android app store built with modern features in mind.
 It aims to provide a developer-friendly platform and pleasant user experience while enforcing modern security and privacy practices and offering robust validity guarantees for installed apps.
 It does this through the